prom-io/service-node_net/readme.md

 ### What service node can do now

-On the current stage of development, service node performs the following:
+On the current stage of development, service node has got the following:
-- It stores application-specific data in local database;
+- Ethereum smart contracts;
-- It registers itself in a private ethereum network;
+- Self registration in a private ethereum testnet;
-- It runs ethereum local ethereum node and connects itself to the blockchain;
+- API for uploading the data to the distributed data storage (used by Data Validator);
+- API for purchasing the data (used by Data Mart).

 ### What service node will do in the future

 During next stages of development, the following functionality will be added to the service node:
-- Integration with distributed data storage API;
-- Integration with blockchain and smart contracts;
+- Ethereum main net;
-- API for uploading data to the distributed data storage.
+- Improved API for updating of the previously uploaded data into the distributed data storage (used by data validator).
-It will be used by data validator;
-- API for purchasing data.
-It will be used by data mart;